maiaheffernan/maiaheffernan.github.io/_posts/2026-07-13-ADCP-heading-transform-from-June-transecting.md

 ## Comparing the COG to the ADCP headings

 I pulled out the average ADCP heading for each line and then calculated the bias between the COG and the ADCP heading for each transect line.
-I decided to use the average heading and COG for each transect line instead of for each data point because it reduces any noise that might be introduced from point-to-point due to jumps in the boat's velocity.
+I decided to use the average heading and COG for each transect line instead of for each data point because it reduces any noise that might be introduced from point-to-point as discussed above.
 Applying an average means that the resulting east and west velocities are not EXACT, but then again they were not going to be exact anyway because of unknown confounding variables from the boat's crab angle.
 Applying an average correction for each line also standardizes the data in each line so they points can be compared together in a line instead of having to account for the small differences in the headings adjustment from data point to data point in a line.

 ### Ebb tide COG and ADCP heading summary